Uzbekistan to hold presidential election on Sunday | english.lokmat.com

 Uzbekistan to hold presidential election on Sunday

-Over 19 million voters have registered for the election, and about 970 international observers and over 1,000 media representatives will observe the voting, said Uzbek CEC Chairman Zayniddin Nizamkhodjaev.
+Over 19 million voters have registered for the election, and about 970 international observers and over 1,000 media representatives will observe the voting, said Uzbek CEC Chairman Zayniddin Nizamkhodjaev, Xinhua news agency reported.

 Mirziyoyev was nominated by the ruling Liberal Democratic Party.
 Other candidates include Alisher Kadirov from the National Revival Democratic Party, Maksuda Varisova from the People's Democratic Party, Bahrom Abduhalimov from the Adolat (Justice) Social Democratic Party, and Narzullo Oblomurodov from the Ecological Party.

-During the pre-election campaign, Mirziyoyev promised to continue reforms to launch more industrial projects, provide jobs and raise the living standards of the populous Central Asian nation.
-(ANI/Xinhua)
+During the pre-election campaign, Mirziyoyev promised to continue reforms to launch more industrial projects, provide jobs and raise living standards of the populous Central Asian nation.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app